-SAU Tech's Adult Education programs for Calhoun, Cleveland, Columbia, Dallas and Ouachita Counties offer individualized instruction for those seeking to pass the General Educational Development Test (GED) and for those who have a high school diploma but are seeking to improve their academic skills to prepare for college; pass the ACT, ASSET or COMPASS, ASVAB; or increase academic skills for personal reasons.
+SAU Tech's Adult Education programs for Calhoun, Columbia, Dallas and Ouachita Counties offer individualized instruction for those seeking to pass the General Educational Development Test (GED) and for those who have a high school diploma but are seeking to improve their academic skills to prepare for college; pass the ACT, ASSET or COMPASS, ASVAB; or increase academic skills for personal reasons.
 The Adult Education Programs also provide job readiness training (soft skills) and employability skills such as Career Readiness Certificate (CRC) and WAGE.
-Additional services include Distance Learning, Alternative Sentencing, Literacy-learn to read, and English as a Second Language (ESL) are offered in small group and individualized settings.
+Additional services include Distance Learning, Summer Bridge Program for students entering college, Accelerating Opportunity Learning, Alternative Sentencing, Literacy-learn to read, and English as a Second Language (ESL).
 All classes are FREE.
-Classes are held at central Adult Education sites located in the following locations: Ouachita County, 237 Jackson Street, Camden, Arkansas 71701, 1.870.837.4001; Calhoun County, Hampton High School Classroom 102, Hampton, AR 71744, 1.870.837.4001; Cleveland County, Veterans Affairs Building, 404 Sycamore Street, Rison, Arkansas 71665, 1.870.837.4001; Colombia County, 104 Harvey Couch Blvd., Magnolia, Arkansas 71753, 1.870.234.6064; and Dallas County, 1111 West 3rd Street, Fordyce, Arkansas 71742, 1.870.352.5061.
+Classes are held at central Adult Education sites located in the following locations: Ouachita County, 237 Jackson Street, Camden, Arkansas 71701, 1.870.837.4001; Calhoun County, Hampton High School Classroom 102, Hampton, AR 71744, 1.870.837.4001; Colombia County, 104 Harvey Couch Blvd., Magnolia, Arkansas 71753, 1.870.234.6064; and Dallas County, 1111 West 3rd Street, Fordyce, Arkansas 71742, 1.870.352.5061.
 For information on classes held in other communities and locations, contact the Director of Adult Education at 1.870.837.4001.